sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 We can going to import the [*fastq* files](https://en.wikipedia.org/wiki/FASTQ_format) for this experiment.
 This is a standard format for storing raw sequencing reads and their associated quality scores.
 To make the practical quicker, we have *downsampled* the original fastq files to a quarter of a million reads.

+The experimental design for the dataset is summarised in the table below.

 run	| name	| cell_line	| condition
 ----|-------|-----------|---------